dotnet/Nerdbank.GitVersioning/CONTRIBUTING.md

 ## Testing

+`dotnet test` will run all tests.

-The Visual Studio 2019 Test Explorer will list and execute all tests.
+The Visual Studio 2022 Test Explorer will list and execute all tests.
+Visual Studio needs a preview feature called "Use testing platform server mode" enabled.

+A few tests will fail without a certain VC++ toolset installed.

 ## Releases